cudoventures/cudos-builders/docker/explorer-v2/readme.md

 2. Call the script with  ``` ./deploy.sh dev http://localhost:8080 myadminsecret``` and  ```./big-dipper-2-ui-deploy.sh dev```

 ## Testnet/Mainnet deployment guide
+### If you are only redeploying on an already existing instance - please skip to 5.4 or 6.3
 1. Provision new SQL instance in gcloud SQL ( or connect to an already created one)
    - must have public IP address enabled
 2. Create a new database in the gcloud SQL instance (public-testnet-explorer-v2 / private-testnet-exporer-v2)